-The first A(H3N2) HA phylogeny is repeated from the September 2021 report and was based on representative HA sequences from viruses collected after 31 January 2021, as available in GISAID at the end of August and/or generated at the WIC, and shows the new nomenclature system proposed during the course of the September 2021 VCM (Figure 2a).
-The second phylogeny is based on H3 HA sequences deposited/released in GISAID in October (n = 453) but with only those with collection dates in October included together with sequences generated recently at the WIC (Figure 2b).
+The first A(H3N2) HA phylogeny is repeated from the October 2021 report and was based on H3 HA sequences deposited/released in GISAID in October (n = 453), including only those with collection dates in October included together with sequences that had been generated recently at the WIC (Figure 2a).
+The second phylogeny is based on H3 HA sequences deposited/released in GISAID in November (n = 511), including only those with collection dates from 21 October included (n = 147) together with sequences generated recently at the WIC (Figure 2b).

-Viruses in clade 3C.2a have been dominant since the 2014-15 influenza season with group 3C.2a1b viruses predominating over the course of the 2019-2020 season in most WHO-defined regions of the world, except for the European Region where there was equivalence of clade 3C.3a viruses.
+Viruses in clade 3C.2a have been dominant since the 2014-15 influenza season, with group 3C.2a1b viruses predominating over the course of the 2019-2020 season in most WHO-defined regions of the world but for the European Region, where there was equivalence of clade 3C.3a viruses.
 The HA gene sequences of viruses in both clades 3C.2a and 3C.3a continue to diverge.
-Notably, clade 3C.3a viruses have evolved to carry HA1 amino acid substitutions of L3I, S91N, N144K (loss of a N-linked glycosylation motif at residues 144-146), F193S and K326R, and D160N in HA2, compared with cell culture-propagated A/Stockholm/6/2014.
+Notably, clade 3C.3a1 viruses have evolved to carry HA1 amino acid substitutions of L3I, S91N, N144K (loss of a N-linked glycosylation motif at residues 144-146), F193S and K326R, and D160N in HA2, compared with cell culture-propagated A/Stockholm/6/2014.
 Greater variation has been observed among clade 3C.2a viruses, resulting in the designation of new subclades/groups/subgroups.
 Amino acid substitutions that define these subclades/groups/subgroups are: